Pick your app

 export default function InstantTypingIndicator() {

 // 1.
 Publish your presence in the room.
-We only need the `publishPresence` function

 // 2.
 Use the typing indicator hook

-const typing = room.useTypingIndicator('chat');
+const typing = room.useTypingIndicator("chat");

 const onKeyDown = (e) => {